Subsidized vs. unsubsidized loans

 Fees

 On top of interest, you can expect to pay a small fee for both types of loans.
-This is approximately 1.06 percent of your total loan amount, and it is deducted from each loan disbursement.
+Direct subsidized and unsubsidized loans initially disbursed on or after October 1, 2020, are charged a fee of 1.057 percent of the loan amount.
+This fee is deducted from each loan disbursement.

 Both subsidized and unsubsidized student loans have a fee of 1.06% of the total loan amount.